CHEW0203/NeoFinance/README.md

 # NeoFinance

-NeoFinance is a finance tracking and analysis website designed to help users build strong money habits through consistent daily usage, clear insights, and practical decision support.
+NeoFinance is an AI-powered finance tracking and analysis platform built to help users develop lasting money habits, not just record transactions.
+It combines daily expense logging, budgeting, and behavioral feedback into one workflow so users can track spending consistently and make better financial decisions over time.

-Unlike many basic expense trackers, NeoFinance is being built as a more intelligent and structured personal finance system with stronger analysis and guidance capabilities.
+Beyond traditional expense apps, NeoFinance adds intelligent features such as AI-assisted category detection, receipt understanding, personalized spending insights, and automated report summaries across monthly, half-yearly, and yearly views.
+The goal is to turn raw financial data into practical actions by highlighting spending patterns, identifying risk areas, and guiding users toward smarter, goal-aligned financial behavior.

 ## Project Status